page to learn about disease resistance codes, the difference between determinate and indeterminate, and lots of useful tomato growing information.

 RTP938 Manalucie

-Univ of Florida bred, heat tolerant even over 90º, large 8 ounce red globes, resists disease, indeterminate, 80 days.
+Univ of Florida bred, heat tolerant even over 90º, large 8 ounce red globes, resists disease, indeterminate.

 Disease resistance: Fusarium Wilt, Early Blight, Gray Leaf Spot, and Blossom End Rot.